ReCycle Bikes Program

 Got Trail-Ready Gear to Give?

+We collect bicycle and gear donations in May and June each year.
+Qualifying donations receive a charitable tax receipt for $25 issued via email when the program wraps up in the early fall.
 To make sure everything we receive is safe and usable for future adventures, here are a few simple guidelines:

 What We’re Looking For: